website

 1kg was the most popular size (Ranged 900g to 1.1kg) with 35 (32%) of the 111 products reviewed available in this size.

-Forty-six (41%) were available in smaller sizes less than 900g with the smallest size excluding single use sachets being 100g, much to our surprise given the average protein powder users needs.
+Forty-six (41%) were available in smaller sizes less than 900g, with the smallest size excluding single-use sachets being 100g, much to our surprise, given the average protein powder user's needs.

 Woolies and Coles tended mostly toward the smaller sizes.
 Average cost per 100g at Woolies as $7.40, and for containers less than 500g this jumped to $8.59.
 At Coles this was $7.81 and jumped more steeply to $10.17 for containers less than 500g.

-Across the aforementioned protein types and cost per 100g for a 1kg sized container, from the sample of proteins we reviewed the following were the average prices:
+Across the aforementioned protein types and cost per 100g for a 1kg sized container, from the sample of proteins we reviewed, the following were the average prices:

 Pea: $3.03